Why do you Age 18+ Check?

 What are e-liquids?

 E-liquids are essentially made up of two elements VG and PG (Vegetable Glycerin and Propylene Glycol) which are approved additives used in the food industry.
-Also, they will contain flavourings which are blended to give a range of different flavours which makes up about 10% of the juice volume.
+Also, they will contain flavourings that are blended to give a range of different flavours which makes up about 10% of the juice volume.
 E-liquids come in different proportions of VG and PG allowing for a stronger or smoother vaping experience.
 Anything from a 50/50 blend.
 E-liquids can be bought with varying levels of nicotine content from 0% to 1.8% or 1.8 mg.
+Read our blog 'What is in e-liquids?' to find out more.

 Which e-liquid is right for me?